 Are there any limitations on the use of JAG funds, including expenditures that are specifically prohibited under JAG?

-Yes.
-The JAG statute, 34 U.S.C. §§ 10151 - 10158, specifically identifies a list of prohibited items.
-JAG funds may not be used (directly or indirectly) to pay for any of the following items unless the unless the Department of Justice first certifies in writing that extraordinary and exigent circumstances exist that make the use of Byrne JAG award funds to provide such matters essential to the maintenance of public safety and good order:
+The JAG statute, at 34 U.S.C. § 10152(d), specifically identifies a list of prohibited items.
+JAG funds provided under this part may NOT be used, directly or indirectly, to provide any of the following matters: